Jesse Ventura: Books

 Ventura wrote several other books after leaving office.
 On April 1, 2008, his Don't Start the Revolution Without Me was released.
 In it, Ventura describes a hypothetical campaign in which he is an independent candidate for president of the United States in 2008.
 In an interview with the Associated Press at the time of the book's release, Ventura denied any plans for a presidential bid, saying that the scenario was only imaginary and not indicative of a "secret plan to run".
 On MinnPost.com, Ventura's agent, Steve Schwartz, said of the book, "[Ventura is revealing] why he left politics and discussing the disastrous war in Iraq, why he sees our two-party system as corrupt, and what Fidel Castro told him about who was really behind the assassination of President Kennedy."

-Ventura also wrote DemoCRIPS and ReBLOODlicans: No More Gangs in Government, which was released on June 11, 2012.
+Ventura also wrote DemoCRIPS and ReBLOODlicans: No More Gangs in Government, released in 2012.
 The book expresses Ventura's opposition to the two-party system and calls for political parties to be abolished.

-On September 6, 2016, Jesse Ventura's Marijuana Manifesto was released, making the case for the legalization of cannabis and detailing the various special interests that benefit from keeping it illegal.
+In 2016, Jesse Ventura's Marijuana Manifesto was released.
+It makes a case for the legalization of cannabis and details various special interests that benefit from keeping it illegal.

 Conspiracy Theory with Jesse Ventura

-In December 2009, Ventura hosted TruTV's new show Conspiracy Theory with Jesse Ventura.
-"Ventura will hunt down answers, plunging viewers into a world of secret meetings, midnight surveillance, shifty characters and dark forces," truTV said in a statement.
+In December 2009, Ventura began hosting TruTV's new show Conspiracy Theory with Jesse Ventura.
+"Ventura will hunt down answers, plunging viewers into a world of secret meetings, midnight surveillance, shifty characters and dark forces", truTV said in a statement.
 On the program, Ventura traveled the country, investigating cases and getting input from believers and skeptics before passing judgment on a theory's validity.
 According to TruTV, the first episode drew 1.6 million viewers, a record for a new series on the network.

 The first season was followed by a second in 2010 and a third in 2012.
 After three seasons, the show was discontinued in 2013, but as of 2017 it is still shown worldwide on satellite TV.